Aichi-Chang/SEI-Project-3/README.md

 ### 🚩 Project-3 - The Vault (Group) ###

 The third project of the software engineering immersive course at GA London.
 The assignment was to create a **full-stack application**.
 This project was completed in a team of 4 within a week.
+But 2 of the team members left the team halfway due to bad flu.

 The vault is an online lifestyle magazine with four different themes: second-hand clothing swap, popular locations, hot topics, and editor-selected music album, films, and book recommendations.
 Users will be able to register to the site.
 On different pages, logged in users can leave or delete comments under the articles.